-At Richmond Animal Clinic we strongly recommend that you have your pet fitted with a microchip and keep the information in the chip keeping up-to-date.
+At Richman Animal Clinic we strongly recommend that you have your pet fitted with a microchip and keep the information in the chip keeping up-to-date.
 Microchips drastically increase the likelihood of your pet being returned to you if they ever get lost or run away.

 What Is Microchipping?